5c077m4n/await-fn/readme.md

 And the results will be returned like this:

-`[error, data]` where the error is an error object (depending on the options chosen), and data is the function's output.
+`[error, data]` where the error is an error object (depending on the options chosen), and data is the function's returned value.